Board of Directors

 Suzzanne is a mother of 3 children.
 Her youngest daughter is 13 and has cerebral palsy.
 Suzzanne works part-time as a teller at a bank in Spearfish, South Dakota.
 She has been an active advocate for her child’s educational and health needs.

 Kristen Sauer has been a board member with South Dakota Parent Connection since January 2020.
+She is currently serving as vice-president.
 Throughout the years, she has enjoyed serving her community and giving back to others.
 As Assistant Manager for US Bank in Aberdeen she has been given her the opportunity to what she loves even more.
 She is currently also serving her 2 nd term as board member for United Way of North Eastern South Dakota and was a 2019 graduate of the Leadership Aberdeen program.
 She also belongs to a Women’s Leadership Network that acts as a mentorship to business professionals within US Bank seeking to increase their knowledge and skill set.
 Kristen has been married to her husband, John for 19 years and they have 4 children: Michael (25), Johnny (24), Sarah (18) and David (10).
 Kristen has had a lot of experience with Special needs individuals between Johnny, who has been diagnosed with Autism, Cortical Blindness, and Seizure disorder and their youngest, David that has an ADHD diagnosis.
 When enjoying her downtime; she can

 be found in the flower beds, walking their dog, or spending time at the lake with family.